forensicxlab/VISION-ProcMon/README.md

 <img src="https://github.com/forensicxlab/VISION-ProcMon/blob/main/src/assets/vision_readme.svg"  width="200" height="280" alt="VISION-ProcMon"/>
 </p>

-# What is VISION-ProcMon
+# About

 VISION-ProcMon is a tool dedicated for malware analysis and specifically when performing behavioral analysis.
 VISION-ProcMon is using a combination of the rust and web technologies in order to provide a fast and better visualization of the behavior of a malware after capturing its activity with ProcMon tool.
 VISION-ProcMon is not made to be used by a system administrator that want to investigate a process for debugging purposes.
 SCREENSHOTS HERE

 ## Use case
-To better understand the capabilities of this tool, you may check this blog article demonstrating the behavioral analysis of a malware using VISION-ProcMon : [LINK HERE]
+To better understand the capabilities of this tool, you may check this blog article demonstrating the behavioral analysis of a malware using VISION-ProcMon : https://www.forensicxlab.com/posts/vision-procmon/

 # Install
 VISION-ProcMon is cross platform, the release contains all the bundles.
 However if you seek to check the code first and build the app yourself here are the instructions to follow: